Dazed and Confused

 LZ Hard Times

-After our stand down ended we headed by convoy to LZ Hard Times.
-Hard
+stand down ended we headed by convoy to LZ Hard Times.
+Hard Times was located

 I believe our next mission was in conjunction with two other line companies.
 We were positioned along the base of a mountain near LZ Hard Times.
 All the companies were lined up in single file and swept across the mountainside flushing out the enemies’ position.
 I remember this as being one of the stupidest things I had ever seen.
 We had hundreds of soldiers, single file, cutting through brush and boulders up the side of a mountain with f-105 jets firing 20 caliber exploding rounds on the mountainside.
 This was well and dandy, until one of the f-105’s left its guns on a split second too long, dusting the area where we were with 20 caliber exploding rounds.
 Fortunately, no one was injured.
 This was up there with my Cobra experience a few weeks earlier.
 It looked as if friendly fire was becoming my nemesis.